Process for Obtaining a Thai Tourist Visa, Non-B Visa and Work Permit

 • Flight No

-To register for the 7 modules, start by using your temporary license number to obtain your ID number.
-This ID number is essential for the registration process.
+If you're looking to register for the essential 7-module training curriculum, start by using your passport number to obtain your official ID number.
+This ID is crucial for completing the registration process smoothly.

 Step 2: Register on the Secretariat of the Teachers Council Website